Indirect determination of the Kugo-Ojima function from lattice data: Conclusions

 In this work we have presented an indirect determination of the KO function from recent lattice data on the behavior of the QCD gluon and ghost propagators~\cite{Bogolubsky:2007ud,Cucchieri:2007md} in the Landau gauge.
 The results obtained are in very good agreement with the original study of the same quantity presented in ~\cite{Sternbeck:2006rd}.

-Of particular interest is the observed dependence of the KO function, and particular of its infrared value $u(0)$, on the renormalization point $\mu$ chosen to renormalize the theory.
-The $\mu$-dependence of $u(0)$, mild as it may seem at first sight, is definitely there, as one would expect, given that the KO function $u(q^2)$ is {\it not} a renormalization-group invariant quantity, {\it i.e.}, it is not intrinsically $\mu$-independent.
+Of particular interest is the observed dependence of the KO function, and particular of its infrared value $u(0)$, on the renormalization point $\mu$ chosen within the MOM scheme.
+The $\mu$-dependence of $u(0)$ within the latter scheme, mild as it may seem at first sight, is definitely there, as one would expect, given that the KO function $u(q^2)$ is {\it not} a renormalization-group invariant quantity, {\it i.e.}, it is not intrinsically $\mu$-independent.
 In fact, the observed $\mu$- dependence is really sizeable when contrasted with the impressive absence of any $\mu$-dependence displayed by a genuinely $\mu$-independent quantity given in Eq.(\ref{rgi}) which was computed using exactly the same sets of lattice data.
 We hope that the present work will contribute to the study of the possible effects that renormalization may have on the quantitative predictions of the KO formalism.

 Let us take a closer look at the background-quantum identity given in Eq.~(\ref{DeltaBQI}), which relates the conventional gluon propagator $\Delta$ with the gluon propagator $\widehat{\Delta}$ of the BFM.
 Eq.~(\ref{DeltaBQI}) assumes that the corresponding gauge-fixing parameters, namely the $\xi$ of the $R_{\xi}$ and the $\xi_{Q}$ used in the BFM to gauge-fix the quantum fields appearing inside the loops, are equal ($\xi=\xi_{Q}$).
 In the Landau gauge, $\xi=\xi_{Q}=0$, due to the central equality of Eq.~(\ref{KO-G}), we have that \be u(q^2) = \sqrt{\frac{\Delta(q^2)}{\widehat{\Delta}(q^2)}} -1 . \ee Interestingly enough, this simple formula expresses the KO function in terms of two gluon propagators calculated in the Landau gauge of two very distinct gauge-fixing schemes, with no direct reference to the ghost sector of the theory.
 This observation opens up the possibility of deducing the structure of the KO function using an entirely different, and completely novel, approach.
 Specifically, one may envisage a lattice simulation of $\widehat{\Delta}$~\cite{Dashen:1980vm}; then, $u(q^2)$ may be obtained from (\ref{ulatt2}) by simply forming the ratio of the two gluon propagators.
 Given that $\Delta(0)$ is found to be finite on the lattice~\cite{Bogolubsky:2007ud,Cucchieri:2007md}, it is clear that, in order for the standard KO criterion to be satisfied ({\it i.e.}, $u(0)=-1$), $\widehat{\Delta}$ must diverge in the IR.
 Needless to say, we consider such a scenario highly unlikely.
 What is far more likely to happen, in our opinion, is to find a perfectly finite and well-behaved $\widehat{\Delta}$, which in the deep IR will be about an order of magnitude larger than $\Delta(0)$, furnishing a value $u(0)\sim -0.6$, namely what we have found in our analysis.
 In fact, one may turn the argument around: combining the results of this article with the lattice data for $\Delta$~\cite{Cucchieri:2007md,Bogolubsky:2007ud}, one may use (\ref{ulatt2}) to predict the outcome of the lattice simulation for $\widehat{\Delta}$; our prediction for the case of $SU(3)$ is shown in Fig.~\ref{fig6}.